 - insecticidal soaps-Some formulations are OMRI-listed for organic use.

-- plant essential oils (clove, peppermint, rosemary, thyme) and cottonseed and garlic oils-Some formulations are OMRI-listed for organic use.
+- plant essential oils (cinnamon, clove, garlic, peppermint, rosemary, thyme) and cottonseed and garlic oils-Some formulations are OMRI-listed for organic use.

 - pyrethrins (often as a mix with other ingredients)-Some formulations are OMRI-listed for organic use.